 Halloween is tomorrow, and it seems to have become yet another excuse for folks to lose their minds decorating their houses.
-I think a significant growth industry would be convertible home decorations, which can change from Halloween to Christmas with a simple flick of a switch.
-The lights should be easy enough, but I am not sure how you might change a 10-foot-tall inflated ghost into a 10-foot inflated Rudolph?
+I think a significant growth industry would be convertible home decorations, which can change from Halloween to Christmas with a simple switch.
+The lights should be easy enough, but I am unsure how you might change a 10-foot-tall inflated ghost into a 10-foot inflated Rudolph?
 Did you realize in 2011, 13.3 million Canadian homes gave out Candy?
 That is a lot of homes (and even more Candy).

 Some very spooky food prices this week as well, OK, last week, but I note that no one seemed to really care that much about it.
 The election is, however, a hot topic with many of our regular contributors in terms of how the change in government will affect their lives (and yours as well).